picsolab/gun-narrative-tweets/README.md

 # Gun Narrative Across Major Mass Shooting Events

-The dataset released here was used in our paper " The Dynamics of Twitter Users' Gun Narratives Across Major Mass Shooting Events."
+The dataset released here was used in our paper "The Dynamics of Twitter Users' Gun Narratives Across Major Mass Shooting Events."

 This study reveals the shift of gun-related narratives from two ideological groups during three high-profile mass shootings across the years from 2016 to 2018.